 KYC has evolved from its paper form and is as tech-savvy as a baby boomer dabbling with the latest smartphone.
 And, no, you don’t have to visit the bank (or whichever financial institution) each time there’s a need.

 Ergo, there are two types of Know your client:

 - Online KYC

 - Video KYC

 Online KYC or Aadhaar-based KYC allows you to complete the verification process online using your Aadhaar card number or a similar national ID like PAN.
-The type of document accepted may vary as per the business and the regulator by which it is governed.
+The type of document accepted may vary as per the business and the regulator it is governed by.

-NOTE: When you carry out online KYC, there might be a credit limit amount involved.
+NOTE: When you carry out online KYC, a credit limit amount might be involved.
 For instance, deposits in mutual funds cannot be more than Rs.
 50,000.